2020 Season Dates, Format & Fees

 **Girls 4th grade teams each pay $10 per game for one game official.

-**Boys 8th grade teams & Boys 7th grade teams in the Blue subdivision each pay $30 per game for two IHSA-certified officials.
+**Boys 8th grade teams & Boys 7th grade teams in the Blue subdivision (if applicable) each pay $30 per game for two IHSA-certified officials.

 Teams and officials (and not the NBL) are responsible for all aspects of the financial transaction.